Materials-Data-Science-and-Informatics/awesome-fair/README.md

 * [OpenAIRE explorer](https://explore.openaire.eu/) - Search through the metadata indexed by openaire.

+* [Schole explorer](https://scholexplorer.openaire.eu/) - A data literature interlinking service (former scholix), indexes links between data and journal publications.
+It also provides interfaces and APIs to query the graph.

 * [Research Software Repository](https://research-software.nl/) - Aggregates research software from various sources with information about the problem it solves and its scientific domain.

 ## Software publications